CodeFrite/gameboy-go/blog.md

 	- frames per second (fps) of the emulator
 8. Render the game image assets in the front-end
 9. Render the VRAM graphics in the front-end

+# 15/09/2024: CPU Instructions implementation and unit testing

+## Achieved so far today

+- I have designed and coded unit tests for JR instruction
+- I discovered through unit testing a bug that I have fixed an error in the JR instruction that was adding the instruction length to the new value of the PC
+- I added a unit test for the JR instruction
+- I added a unit test for the RET instruction
+- I added a unit test for the RETI instruction